Job Costing Software for Small Contractors

 Step 6: Create invoices inside the job

-Create invoices from inside the job record.
+Create invoices from inside the job record, too.
+Add:

 - Invoice title.